-Park Lane of the merged set began its life just before the Second World War in two rooms in 37 Park Square.
+Park Lane Chambers began its life just before the Second World War in two rooms in 37 Park Square.
 It was one of the first sets on Circuit and was founded by Raymond Hinchliffe (later Mr Justice Hinchliffe) and Stanley Peaker (later Middlesbrough’s stipendiary magistrate).

 Among prominent early members were Peter Stanley Price, Christopher Beaumont, Donald Chapman and Richard Nevin, all of whom took silk and senior Circuit appointments on the Circuit Bench.

-In the 1980s, the chambers began to specialise in civil work under the leadership of Christopher Holland KC.
+In the 1980s, chambers began to specialise in civil work under the leadership of Christopher Holland KC.
 It was during this period that there was considerable growth for chambers in terms of both barrister numbers and income.
 There were also further departures to the Circuit bench including Robert Taylor and John Cockroft.
 Christopher Holland followed to the High Court in 1991.

-Although based in Middle Temple, from its inception it had a strong presence on the North Eastern Circuit.
+Although based in Middle Temple (London), from its beginnings in 1980, Plowden Chambers had a strong presence on the North Eastern Circuit.
 With the principal practice areas being personal injury, clinical negligence and employment law.

-By the mid 1990s such was the volume of work in the North East that premises were opened in Newcastle upon Tyne and ultimately Chambers re-located in its entirety to Lombard House.
+By the mid-1990s, such was the volume of work in the North East that premises were opened in Newcastle-upon-Tyne, and ultimately Chambers re-located in its entirety to Lombard House.
 It became a trusted, well-established niche set, attracting quality work both regionally and nationally.